This topic covers system requirements for standalone clusters including general requirements for Hadoop on YARN and MapR on YARN deployments.

 Dremio supports the following distributions and versions of Linux:

-Dremio requires that Java SE 8 (also known as JDK 1.8) be installed.
+Dremio requires that Java SE 8 (JDK 1.8) or Java SE 11 (JDK 11) be installed.
 Supported distributions are OpenJDK and Oracle JDK.
-Other versions are currently not supported.
+Other versions are not currently supported.

 Dremio utilizes the Java compiler (